top of page

 Of course, there are differences in the two descriptions, which include direction of travel, noise, exhaust, colour and emotional impact.

 Overall, based on the available evidence, the similarities between the reports seem to outweigh the differences.
-Therefore, it is interesting to consider whether this UAP is the same object seen on the same day in these two different locations.
-All the possible conventional objects that it might that I ruled out when discussing Paula's sighting, can also be ruled out in the case of John’s sighting.
+Therefore, it is interesting to consider whether this was the same object seen on the same day in these two different locations.

 A Similar Object?